apjanke/so-you-wanna-code/README.md

 This material is free to use.
 I don't need donations.
 If you'd like to support this project's aims, pleaes donate to [Black Girls Code](https://www.blackgirlscode.com/) instead.

+## Contributions

+So You Wanna Code represents Andrew's personal view of how one could learn to code, and my own opinions.
+So I'll take suggestions for things to consider, but probably won't accept any PRs or material changes.

+Maybe if you have your own opinions or advice you want reflected, but don't want to write your own repo, you could write an `Advice-From-So-and-So.md` like the `Advice-From-Desmond.md` I've already included?